Antarctica

 - Notable Figures

-- Notable figures include explorers like Ernest Shackleton and scientists who have advanced polar research.
+- Notable figures include explorers like Ernest Shackleton and Robert Falcon Scott, as well as contemporary scientists contributing to polar research.

 - Cultural Innovations